apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 :routes: This is an array of options to configure Traffic Ops to forward requests of specified types to the appropriate backends.

-	:path:              The endpoint that will be served by the backend, for example, `api/4.0/foo`.
+	:path:              The regex matching the endpoint that will be served by the backend, for example, `^api/4.0/foo?$`.
 	:method:            The HTTP method for the above mentioned path, for example, `GET` or `PUT`.
 	:routeId:           The integral identifier for the new route being added.
-	:hosts:             An array of the hosts and ports where the request (if matched) needs to be forwarded to, for example, `cdn-foo-backend-service-host:9090`.
+	:hosts:             An array of the host object, which specifies the protocol, hostname and port where the request (if matched) needs to be forwarded to.

+		:protocol:     The protocol/scheme to be followed while forwarding the requests to the backend service.
+		:hostname:     The hostname of the server where the backend service is running.
+		:port:         The port (integer) on the backend server where the service is running.

 	:insecure:          A boolean specifying whether or not TO should verify the backend server's certificate chain and host name.
 This is not recommended for production use.
 This is an optional parameter, defaulting to `false` when not present.
 	:permissions:       An array of permissions (strings) specifying the permissions required by the user to use this API route.
 	:opts:              A collection of key value pairs to control how the requests should be forwarded/ handled, for example, `"alg": "roundrobin"`.
 Currently, only `roundrobin` is supported (which is also the default if nothing is specified) by Traffic Ops.